-Creating that kind of an organization requires a high level of authentic communication and transparency.
-I also think that it’s key to our being able to offer high quality services.
+Creating that kind of organization requires a high level of authentic communication and transparency.
+I also think that it’s key to our being able to offer high-quality services.

 Q: Would you share some more examples of what those standards look like on an operational level?

 Mark: One of the biggest ways we’re different is in the level of training we provide to our therapists.
-We require that all our newly hired therapists to attain their RBT certification within 90 days of their start date.
-ATG provides the training and resources for these new hires to achieve this nationally recognized certification at no cost to make sure each clinician has the right skills to consistently provided high quality sessions.
+We require that all our newly hired therapists attain their RBT certification within 90 days of their start date.
+ATG provides the training and resources for these new hires to achieve this nationally recognized certification at no cost to make sure each clinician has the right skills to consistently provide high-quality sessions.

 We made the decision to institute this requirement because all of us felt that if we were the parent of a child with autism, we would absolutely want the therapist assigned to work with our child to have this certification.
 So, from that perspective, it was an easy decision.